azaho/Sensory-Memory-Interference/README.md

 - **backprop_stoptrainingatthreshold** = training proceeds until a certain threshold of performance is reached.
 Useful for creating non-overtrained backprop RNNs.

 #### analysis_*.ipynb files are the ones that analyze the data from the trained RNNs (as well as neural data) and make some of the figures for the paper.

+statistical_testing_utils.py defines some useful functions that are used in the Jupyter notebooks analyzing the macaque neural data.